sangwa7/Portifolio/README.md

 > Description the project.

-This project is my personal Portifolio on which you my find my recent work and connect to me via my social media platforms
+This project is my personal Portifolio on which you my find my recent work and connect to me via my social media platforms.

 ## Built With

 - HTML
 - CSS
+- Technologies used: LINT, HINT, LINTHOUSE